Certified Project Professional (CPP)

 Advanced Recognition and Certification (ARC) workshop

-The five (5) day ARC workshop is a wholly interactive experience in which participants initiate, plan deliver and close an actual project.
+The Advanced Recognition and Certification (ARC) workshop is a wholly interactive experience in which participants initiate, plan, deliver and close an actual project.

 In contextualising this course for corporate clients, we can also integrate your project assets, templates and tools into the curriculum for a seamless and relevant workplace experience.

-Candidates with who successfully complete the ARC CPO workshop are admitted to the Institute of Project Management as Certified Project Officers (CPO).
+Candidates who successfully complete the ARC CPO workshop are admitted to the Institute of Project Management as Certified Project Officers (CPO).

 In order to demonstrate your competence as a Project Professional, you are required to evidence the following:

 - Knowledge: Successfully complete and be assessed on 30 hours of project management education

 - Skills: Identify a project you have recently made a significant contribution to and critically reflect upon its performance – this will take the form of a 1,500 word (minimum) written report aimed at recommending improvements for the organisation

 - Experience: Demonstrate the full-time equivalent of three (3) years’ project experience